noahschlick/StoicChatbotAPI/Docs/Docs.md

  ### langchain
  I used langchain to access and interact with OpenAI’s language models.
 Langchain is used to predict the likelihood of a given text sequence based on the trained language model.
 Langchain is used to initialize the llm parameter of the LLMPredictor class.
 This sets up a connection to OpenAI;s language model API and configures it with specific stetting scubas temperature, which controls the level of randomness in the generated text.

  Wrote the three function in responses.py which generates a response.
 The construct_index() function takes a directory path as input, loads text data from files in that directory using the SimpleDirectoryReader class from the llama_index library, and constructs a search index from the text data using the GPTSimpleVectorIndex class.
+The vector index is saved to a JSON file called index.json.
+This will help create  reference to answers of simular quations that were asked.

  The connect_AI function connects the OpenAI API. the get_responses queries the users question and returns the AI generated answer to the question.

- 2. I then created data used to fin tune the LLM.
+ 2. I then created data used to fin tune the AI.
 The data is a simple txt file with a series of questions and unawares to the questions.
 The question is labeled as the interviewee and the answer is labeled as the interviewer.
 I looked through FreeWater.io website and produced as mush questions and answers as I could from the information from the website.
-To test is the language model worked I ran a series of question to the get_response function in responses.py.
+To test is the language model worked I ran a series of question to the get_response function in responses.py
  3. After the AI was able to produce quality responses, then I used the Flask library to create a REST API to generate a JSON format of the responses.
 4. I then used the hosting service render to host the program.
-The hosting service generated a url that could be used which is https://freewaterchatbotapi.onrender.com
+The hosting service generated a url that could be used which is https://freewaterchatbotapi.onrender.com.
+You can test the URL by using the directory ./api.
+For example if you look up https://freewaterchatbotapi.onrender.com/api?input=What is FreeWater?, then you will get a JSON format of the prompt and response.
 5. I descided to write a separate program for the discord chatbot because the browser would time out trying to run the discord chat bot on the hosting service.